RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 #### Redirect Output From Test Execution to a File

+The Attire Logger is the only logging mechanism that produces a log containing the full command input and output details.
+If you want to capture the command output while using one of the other loggers you can use a command like the following.

 ```powershell
 Invoke-AtomicTest T1027 -TestNumbers 2 *>&1 | Tee-Object atomic-out.txt -Append
 ```